jdc-cunningham/tagging-tracker-alt--back-end-node/README.md

 You will also need to run the private `createUser` function in `/utils/users` since there isn't a registration aspect to this app yet.
 You can just run `createUser('username','pass')` while running the node app locally.

+### Table seeding
+The `seed-database.js` file should run completely provided you have a working local/remote `MySQL` install with a user which as I mentioned has full privileges or you create the `tagging_tracker` database first then create/assign the user to have full access to that databse.
+Which you can then use that(put credentials in `.env` file) to run the `seed-database.js` file to make all the tables.

 ## Deploying with Systemd
 One way to deploy the node back end is through [systemd](https://www.axllent.org/docs/view/nodejs-service-with-systemd/) a service manager in `Linux`, this takes the place of running the `node` app by `node index.js` directly in terminal.
 If you go this route, note that when you make changes you will have to reload the daemon i.e. `systemctl daemon-reload` and then restart the service i.e. `systemctl restart nameofservice.service`.